 CONCLUSION

-Why is my fish suddenly darting around the tank?
+Why is my fish darting around and hitting the glass?

 Is erratic swimming always a sign of illness?